sunng87/handlebars-rust/README.md

 You can find a real example of template inheritance in `examples/partials.rs` and templates used by this file.

+#### Auto-reload in dev mode

+By turning on `dev_mode`, handlebars auto reloads any template and scripts that loaded from files or directory.
+This can be handy for template development.

 #### WebAssembly compatible

 Handlebars 3.0 can be used in WebAssembly projects.